-Further information is available on their website about the following areas:
+Further information is available on their website (wchn.sa.gov.au/our-network/yarrow-place) about the following areas:

-- Information about a forensic medical examination.
+• Information about a forensic medical examination.
 Making a decision about contacting police can be difficult.
 Yarrow Place offer a "just in case" forensic medical examination.
 Evidence is collected and stored safely until you make a decision within a 12-month period.
 This examination is most useful within 72 hours of the rape or sexual assault.
 However, it can be done up to 1 week after the assault.

-- Coping after a sexual assault.

-- Legal options following a sexual assault.

-- Medical care following a sexual assault.
+Visit: wchn.sa.gov.au/our-network/yarrow-place/rape-and-sexual-assault